 - Expanding faith school provision will disadvantage families who don't share the schools' faith.

-- The fact that just 7 families chose Christ Church C of E Infant School in 2019/2020 suggests few parents specifically want a Church if England school.
+- The fact that just 7 families chose Christ Church C of E Infant School in 2019/2020 suggests few parents specifically want a Church of England school.

-- At a time when around 80% of people of parental age are non-Christian, and just 1% of young adults identify the Church if England, an expansion of faith school places makes little sense.
+- At a time when around 80% of people of parental age are non-Christian, and just 1% of young adults identify as Church of England, an expansion of faith school places makes little sense.

-2. Please register for updates on this and other No More Faith Schools campaigns, and sign our petition below.
+2. Please register for updates on this and other No More Faith Schools campaigns.

 Posted: Tue, 04 Feb 2020 16:20